mohamaadbey/mohamaadbey/README.md

 # Hi, I'm Mohammad Hosseini

-Computer Science graduate and Frontend Engineer focused on **React, TypeScript, and modern web applications**.
-I build practical, scalable products that turn real business problems into simple digital experiences.
-I care about clean interfaces, thoughtful architecture, and software that is genuinely useful.
+A Computer Science graduate from Golestan University and Software Developer focused on building modern web applications with React and TypeScript.
+I enjoy turning ideas and business problems into practical, maintainable software products, from e-commerce platforms and management systems to AI-powered applications.
+I care about clean interfaces, thoughtful architecture, and building products that are genuinely useful.

 ---
 ## Tech Stack